Nonlinear receding-horizon differential game for drone racing along a three-dimensional path: Control methods and Objective Functions

-where \(x_M(t)\) is the state and \(u(t)\) is the control input.
-To determine the control input $u(t)$ at each time instant, NMPC solves a finite-horizon optimal control problem (OCP) to minimize the following objective function with a receding horizon $[t,t+T]$ $(T>0)$.
+where \(\bm{x}_M(t)\) is the state vector and \(\bm{u}(t)\) is the control input.
+To determine the control input $\bm{u}(t)$ at each time instant, NMPC solves a finite-horizon optimal control problem (OCP) to minimize the following objective function with a receding horizon $[t,t+T]$ $(T>0)$.

-where $x_M(\tau)$ and $u(\tau)$ $(t \leq \tau \leq t+T)$ represent the predicted state and control input over the horizon, respectively.
-They may not necessarily coincide with the actual system's state and control input in the future.
+where $\bm{x}_M(\tau)$ and $\bm{u}(\tau)$ $(t \leq \tau \leq t+T)$ represent the predicted state and control input over the horizon, respectively.
+They need not coincide with the actual system's state and control input in the future.

 At each time \(t\), the initial value of the optimal control input minimizing the objective function (\ref{eq:JJ}) over the horizon $[t,t+T]$ is used as the actual control input for that time.
-Subsequently, NMPC defines a state feedback control law because the control input $u(t)$ depends on the current state $x_M(t)$ of the system that is used as the initial state in the OCP over $[t,t+T]$.
+Subsequently, NMPC defines a state feedback control law because the control input $\bm{u}(t)$ depends on the current state $\bm{x}_M(t)$ of the system that is used as the initial state in the OCP over $[t,t+T]$.
 NMPC can handle various control problems if the OCP is solved numerically in real time.
-However, it cannot handle multi-agent interactions in competitive scenarios such as drone racing.
+However, standard NMPC does not directly account for strategic multi-agent interactions in competitive scenarios such as drone racing.
 This limitation arises from the need to predict the opponent's behavior, which is inherently uncertain.
-Therefore, NMPC requires simplifying assumptions about the opponent's future trajectory, reducing its effectiveness in adversarial environments.
+Therefore, NMPC requires simplifying assumptions about the opponent's future trajectory, reducing its effectiveness in adversarial settings where opponents actively oppose the ego drone.